First Digital USD (FDUSD) Price Hits $1.00 on Major Exchanges

-First Digital USD (FDUSD) traded 0.2% lower against the US dollar during the twenty-four hour period ending at 17:00 PM E.T. on February 19th.
-In the last seven days, First Digital USD has traded down 0.6% against the US dollar.
-One First Digital USD token can currently be bought for $1.00 or 0.00001918 BTC on popular cryptocurrency exchanges.
-First Digital USD has a market capitalization of $2.83 billion and approximately $5.77 billion worth of First Digital USD was traded on exchanges in the last 24 hours.
+First Digital USD (FDUSD) traded 0% lower against the US dollar during the 24-hour period ending at 9:00 AM E.T. on February 20th.
+During the last seven days, First Digital USD has traded down 0.4% against the US dollar.
+First Digital USD has a total market capitalization of $2.79 billion and $6.58 billion worth of First Digital USD was traded on exchanges in the last day.
+One First Digital USD token can now be bought for about $1.00 or 0.00001910 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.